Ivy Valentine: Conception and creation

 During development many alternatives for Ivy's design were considered, including a male ninja, a mummy, and a little girl, while the weapon remained constant, varying only in size.
 In the very early planning stages of Soulcalibur, Ivy was originally conceived as "ninja girl/woman", something that was attributed to certain developers who were fans of the "young girl moe aesthetic.
-After a few concepts of a male ninja, they instead switched towards a female "queen" design.
+After a few concepts of a male ninja, they instead switched towards a female "queen" design, feeling it would not overlap with their existing female characters and that Western audiences like such "freak" archetypes.
 As things progressed they wanted to emphasize her as sexy but also highly mobile with a mysterious air, feeling the bondage-themed attire helped convey this image.
 Several ideas also considered giving her an eyepatch or a mask covering the right side of her face, with her missing eye locked in a look of "revenge", however they decided to instead streamline her appearance and outfit for the sake of rendering her character in game.

 With Soulcalibur II, the development team chose her as their favorite character from the previous title.
 Producer Hiroaki Yotoriyama felt that her fighting style was not perfectly expressed in Soulcalibur, and focused on Ivy from the start of the project to make her more "uniquely lethal".
 Namco has called Ivy one of the three most popular characters in the series in North American markets, alongside Taki and Nightmare.
 Soulcalibur V producer Hisaharu Tago emphasized this as a reason for the character's inclusion for the game, additionally citing her fighting style and role in the game's storyline.
-Senior visual designer Hideo Yoshi, who also contributed to her design and modelling, considered her his favorite in the series due to liking "cool female characters who could easily wear the main character mantle."
+Senior visual designer Hideo Yoshi, who worked as the team' concept artist for Soulcalibur III onward, considered her his favorite in the series due to liking "cool female characters who could easily wear the main character mantle."